Davsan88/guidesAndNotes/aws_practitioner.md

 >Understanding the Shared Responsibility Model is crucial for securing AWS environments, ensuring that both AWS and the customer fulfill their respective security obligations.

 ## Compute

 ### VMs, Containers & Serverless

+#### VMs
+Virtual Machines (VMs) allow you to run applications in isolated environments, providing control over the operating system and installed software.

+#### Containers
+Containers provide a lightweight way to encapsulate and run applications with their dependencies, ensuring consistency across multiple environments.

+#### Serverless
+Serverless computing lets you run code without provisioning or managing servers, automatically scaling with demand and charging only for the compute time used.

+### VMs, Containers & Serverless
    VMSs
       Amazon LightSail